Always Have, Always Will (Ace of Base song)

 "Always Have, Always Will" is a 1998 song by Swedish pop band Ace of Base.
 Heavily inspired by the Motown sound of the mid-1960s, the intro samples the intros from the Supremes track "Where Did Our Love Go" and the Four Tops track "I Can't Help Myself (Sugar Pie Honey Bunch)".
 It was co-written by Jonas Berggren with Mike Chapman.
-The song was originally titled "Killer on the Rampage" and contained different lyrics.
-When the song was pitched as a potential song for the upcoming Flowers/Cruel Summer album, Arista records liked the melody; however, requested that the lyrics be rewritten.

-The song was released from their third album, Flowers (1998), in many parts of the world, but at different times.